CPEP Fellowship Programs

 Program Director: Melissa Miller

 The University of North Carolina Hospitals' program offers intensive training in all aspects of clinical microbiology with emphasis on developing clinical problem solving and consultative skills through daily laboratory contact with the Division of Infectious Diseases and other pertinent clinical services.
 Trainees will gain hands-on experience in specimen processing, bacteriology, molecular microbiology/virology, mycology, mycobacteriology, parasitology and infectious disease serology through structured bench rotations.
 The laboratory has a strong commitment to molecular testing with fellows participating in test development for our constantly expanding test menu and response to emerging infectious diseases.
 Fellows are expected to develop strong clinical and translational research skills by performing collaborative clinical research with program faculty and UNC's internationally-recognized programs in Infectious Diseases and Public Health.
 Applications from U.S. citizens and permanent residents (green card holders) are given preference.
-Foreign applicants may be considered if they have support from their national government or a non-governmental organization.
 For more information, please visit the program website.

 University of Pennsylvania and Children's Hospital of Philadelphia